Canon Pixma TR8620 Review

 Our Analysis and Test Results

-The Canon Pixma TR8620 checks a lot of boxes for a home photo printer; while it may not reign supreme in any of our testing categories, it performs above average across the board and has an appealing price point.
+The Canon Pixma TR8620 checks a lot of boxes for a home photo printer; while it may not reign supreme in any of our testing categories, it performs above average across the board among top-ranked photo printers and has an appealing price point.
 Its color prints tend to be a bit over-saturated, while black and white photos lack some clarity, but overall most photos are vivid and smooth.
 It handles the basic photo paper sizes but has limitations if you're trying to print particularly small or large.

 Since most users typically print photos in color, we give this metric a lot of focus in our testing and heavily weight it in our scoring.
 Although not always the most accurate in its color representations, the Pixma TR 8620 does produce crisp, vibrant images.